-The Company may use forward exchange contracts, currency swaps and option contracts to limit the effects of movements in exchange rates on foreign currency denominated assets and liabilities as well as to hedge future transactions and cash flows when appropriate.
+Foreign exchange risk is a financial risk that exists when a financial transaction is denominated in a currency other than that of the base currency of the Company.
+The Company may use forward exchange contracts, currency swaps and option contracts to limit the effects of movements in exchange rates on foreign currency denominated assets and liabilities.

 Analysis of foreign exchange risk associated with net financial assets and the impact of derivatives to hedge against this risk is included within note 10.
-The impact of derivatives to hedge against foreign exchange risk in 2016 is nil (2015: nil).
-Total net financial assets are denominated in South African rands.
+The impact of derivatives to hedge against foreign exchange risk in 2017 is nil (2016: nil).
+Total net financial assets are denominated in South African Rands.